 Our Compensation Committee has the overall responsibility for designing and evaluating the compensation policies and programs for our Named Executive Officers.
-In 2015, the Compensation Committee reviewed information procured, aggregated and summarized by management from public sources, with a focus on information available related to local market companies with similar characteristics (size, number of employees, stage of development, market capitalization, etc.), with data points on a position-by-position basis where possible, and a CEO Compensation Review prepared by Compensia (discussed further below).
+In 2016, the Compensation Committee reviewed updated information procured, aggregated and summarized from public sources regarding similarly situated companies, and compensation of the Named Executive Officers in prior years.
 The Compensation Committee also relied on input from our Chief Executive Officer regarding the Named Executive Officers (other than himself), and on its analysis of our corporate performance.
 With respect to the compensation for the Chief Executive Officer, each year the Compensation Committee evaluates the Chief Executive Officer's performance, sets his compensation and approves his compensation.
-In 2015, the Compensation Committee approved the salary, annual incentive bonus and the long-term equity awards for the Chief Executive Officer.
+In 2016, the Compensation Committee approved the salary, annual incentive bonus and the long-term equity awards for the Chief Executive Officer.

 Our Chief Executive Officer plays a significant role in the compensation-setting process of the other Named Executive Officers and makes recommendations to the Compensation Committee concerning performance objectives and salary and bonus levels for the other Named Executive Officers and executive team.
 The Compensation Committee, at least annually, discusses such recommendations with the Chief Executive Officer.
 The Compensation Committee may, in its sole discretion, approve, in whole or in part, the recommendations of the Chief Executive Officer.
-In 2015, the Compensation Committee approved the Chief Executive Officer's recommendations for salary, bonus and long-term equity awards for each of the other Named Executive Officers.
+In 2016, the Compensation Committee approved the Chief Executive Officer's recommendations for salary, bonus and long-term equity awards for each of the other Named Executive Officers

-At each of the 2014 and 2015 annual meeting of stockholders, stockholders holding approximately 99% of the votes cast approved, on an advisory basis, the compensation paid to our Named Executive Officers for the prior fiscal year.
+At each of the annual meetings of stockholders held in 2014, 2015 and 2016, stockholders holding approximately 98% of the votes cast approved, on an advisory basis, the compensation paid to our Named Executive Officers for the prior calendar year.
 The Compensation Committee monitors and considers these advisory vote results in making compensation decisions.
 The Compensation Committee will continue to monitor the annual say-on-pay results and include such results in its annual executive compensation analysis.